-The deposit schedule is: June 1 for students admitted for fall; October 1 for students admitted for winter; January 1 for students admitted for summer.
+Deposit due dates will be stated in the letter of acceptance to the program.
 After one year of acceptance date, students who have not enrolled will be withdrawn and must reapply for admission and will be governed by the policies in place at that time.